philosophy-flow/ca-wine-festival-schedule/README.md

 # ca-wine-festival-schedule
-CodeCademy HTML Project.- ONLY the table is original work
+CodeCademy HTML Project - ONLY the table is original work